 - Which risks are relevant to the organization

 - How these risks will be managed

-A strong risk culture means that everyone understands the organization’s risk approach, adheres to risk management policies and practices, and takes responsibility to manage risk.
+A healthy risk culture means everyone understands the organization’s approach to risk, follows risk management policies and practices, and takes responsibility for managing risk.

 Why a Strong Risk Culture Matters